raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 this as a network failure and reconnect immediately, putting more burden on the server.

-Therefore, to avoid this reconnection implosion, a server SHOULD instead choose to shed client load by sending a Retry Delay request message, with an appropriate RCODE value informing the client of the reason the DSO Session needs to be terminated.
+Therefore, to avoid this reconnection implosion, a server SHOULD instead choose to shed client load by sending a Retry Delay message, with an appropriate RCODE value informing the client of the reason the DSO Session needs to be terminated.
 For example, an RCODE value of SERVFAIL indicates that the server is overloaded due to resource exhaustion, or is restarting.